*Fraujaz: Direct use

 For Old Norse, Snorri says that freyja is a tignarnafn (name of honour) derived from the goddess, that grand ladies, rîkiskonur, are freyjur.
 The goddess should be in Swed.
 Fröa, Dan.
 Frøe; the Swed. folk-song of Thor's hammer calls Freyja Froijenborg (the Dan.
 Fridlefsborg), a Danish one has already the foreign Fru.
-The Second Merseburg Charm may have Frûa = Frôwa as the proper name of the goddess, although the word in question is difficult to read.
+The Second Merseburg Charm may have Frûa = Frôwa as the proper name of the goddess, although the word in question is difficult to read and usually read as Frija; Frigg.

 Although Saxo is silent about this goddess (and her father) scholars expect that he would have called her Fröa.

 In Germanic Christianity, the epithet became a name of God, translating κύριος, dominus (Gothic frauja, Old English frēa, Old High German frô).

 Grimm attaches significance to the avoidance and the grammatical peculiarities of the lexeme in OHG: